 This is the solution that contains a fully pre-installed and pre-setup SAP system which you are going to install right now in this step guide.
 If you would like to skip this installation process and save time to focus on using this SAP system right away, this is the option that will help you to save hours of installation time.

-PROS – fastest way of getting your local SAP system.
+PROS – the fastest way of getting your local SAP system.
 You skip the installation and setup process and just download a pre-installed virtual machine (VM).
 You just start the VM and you are done.

 It’s a one-time payment option containing support with no additional fees